22 Protein Synthesis V: Additional Regulation

 In order for translation to begin, the ribosome, an RNA-and-protein complex that houses translation, must assemble on the mRNA.
 This process involves many “helper” proteins, which make sure the ribosome is correctly positioned.
 Translation can be regulated globally (for every mRNA in the cell) through changes in the availability or activity of the “helper” proteins.

 For example, in order for translation to begin, a protein called eukaryotic initiation factor-2 (eIF-2) must bind to a part of the ribosome called the small subunit.
-Binding of eIF-2 is controlled by phosphorylation, or the addition of a phosphate group to the protein.
+The binding of eIF-2 is controlled by phosphorylation or the addition of a phosphate group to the protein.

 Chemical Modifications, Protein Activity, and Longevity